Hezkore/vscode-blitzmax-support/readme.md

 * Debugging
 * Snippets

+Install the [BlitzMax Language Server](https://github.com/Hezkore/blitzmax-language-server) alongside it and you also get error checking, auto-complete, outline, go to definition, rename and formatting.\
+See [the note below](#note-about-using-the-language-server-protocol) for how to set it up.

 You can discuss this extension on Discord: [![Discord Chat](https://img.shields.io/discord/613699895139762176.svg?logo=discord&style=social)](https://discord.gg/yF6PMaY5aE)\
 We hang out in the **#vscode-extension** channel!